fmtlib/fmt/doc/api.rst

 Format string compilation
 =========================

-Format strings can be processed at compile time for built-in and string types as well as user-defined types with ``constexpr`` ``parse`` functions in their ``formatter`` specializations.
-Format string compilation can generate more binary code compared to the normal API and is only recommended in places where formatting is a performance bottleneck.
+``fmt/compile.h`` provides format string compilation support.
+Format strings are parsed at compile time and converted into efficient formatting code.
+This supports arguments of built-in and string types as well as user-defined types with ``constexpr`` ``parse`` functions in their ``formatter`` specializations.
+Format string compilation can generate more binary code compared to the default API and is only recommended in places where formatting is a performance bottleneck.

 .. doxygendefine:: FMT_COMPILE